Wilfred/wilfred.github.com/_posts/2014-09-21-the-definitive-guide-to-syntax-highlighting.markdown

 ---

 What do you expect your editor to highlight?
 What are the different ways that we can highlight code without calling external tools?
-There are some common solutions, but there are a variety of options.
+Whilst most editors have converged on a common set of base functionality, there's still innovation occurring in this field.

 The limitation of highlighting tools is that you can't use all of them at the same time.
 We'll explore what's available to help you choose.